chr15m/ntpl/README.md

     return HttpResponse(html)
 ```

-To manipulate an existing HTML document, you pass a string containing `html` into the functions `replace`, `remove`, `replaceWith`, and `attr` and then use a CSS-style `selector` to choose the HTML elements that you want to manipulate.
+To modify an existing HTML document, you pass a string containing `html` into the functions `replace`, `remove`, `replaceWith`, and `attr` and then use a CSS-style `selector` to choose the HTML elements that you want to modify.
 You generate HTML components from scratch by passing Python datastructures to the declarative `render` function.
 You can combine the manipulation and rendering functions to update an existing HTML document with new content.

-If you're writing a back end web service you can use this library to modify pure HTML templates on the server side and then pass the result back to the browser directly in the HTTP response.
+If you're writing a back end web service you can use this library to modify pure HTML files on the server side and then pass the result back to the browser directly in the HTTP response.

 Inspired by Clojure's [Enlive](https://github.com/cgrand/enlive) and [Hiccup](https://github.com/weavejester/hiccup), this library uses [pyhiccup](https://github.com/nbessi/pyhiccup) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to do its work.